Hodapp87/prosha/README.md

 ## Important but less critical:

-- Do I actually need `EmptyRule` or can I get rid of a bunch of extraneous nesting?  `RuleEval` with empty meshes and no children is equivalent.
-I have used `EmptyRule` exactly zero times.
 - Why must I repeat myself so much in these definitions?
 - The notation for transforms is really cumbersome.
 Some syntactic sugar might go far.